 According to a 2017 ERM Initiative study commissioned by the Association of International Certified Professional Accountants, risk management practices around the world are relatively immature: less than 30% of global organizations have “complete” enterprise risk management processes in place.
 This may suggest that there is a disconnect between operational and enterprise risk management and strategy execution in organizations.

 What Are the Challenges and Shortcomings of Operational Risk Management?

 In many organizations, operational risk management is one of the most tenuous links in their ability to meet the demands of customers and stakeholders.
 While operational risk management is a subset of enterprise risk management, similar challenges like competing priorities and lack of perceived value affect proper development among both programs.
 Some common challenges include:

-- Operational Risk Management (ORM) programs can be manual, disjointed, and over-complicated.
-This is largely because ORM developed as a reactive function in response to regulations and compliance.
-4
+- Operational Risk Management programs can be manual, disjointed, and over-complicated, mostly because ORM developed as a reactive function in response to regulations and compliance.

-Benefits of a Strong Operational Risk Management Program
+What Are the Benefits of a Strong Operational Risk Management Program?

 Establishing an effective operational risk management program is helpful for achieving an organization’s strategic objectives while ensuring business continuity in the event of disruptions to operations.
 Having a strong ORM also demonstrates to clients that the company is prepared for crisis and loss.
 Organizations that can effectively implement a strong ORM program can experience improved competitive advantages, including: